Talador12/pong-ai/README.md

 forked from robintwhite/pong-ai

+For this fork:

-For this fork, rebuilt it to work with vertical pong paddles
+- rebuilt it to work with vertical pong paddles
+- `pip` instead of `conda`

 Original README.md below:

 # pong-ai
  Computer plays pong!

-NOTE: Updated to use `pip` instead of `conda`

  Screen cap using python-mss, image processing and math to play pong. <br>